markyharris/vestametar/README.md

 <code>api_key='Your Key'</code>
 <code>api_secret='Your Key'</code>

-There are some optional settings that can be tailored as well.
+There are some optional settings that can be tailored as well.<br>
 <code>interval=</code> In minutes.
-This is the time in minutes between updating the Vestaboard for the 'airports' list.
+This is the time in minutes between updating the Vestaboard for the 'airports' list.<br>
 <code>interval_fc=</code> In minutes.
-This is the time in minutes between updating the Vestaboard for the 'airports_fc' list.
+This is the time in minutes between updating the Vestaboard for the 'airports_fc' list.<br>
-<code>airports=</code> List of airports used on the display screens that display only 1 airport at a time.
+<code>airports=</code> List of airports used on the display screens that display only 1 airport at a time.<br>
-<code>airport_fc=</code> List of airports used on the display screens that display multiple airports at the same time.
+<code>airport_fc=</code> List of airports used on the display screens that display multiple airports at the same time.<br>

-<b>NOTE:</b> The settings in the config.py file are used to run the app when not using the web based admin page which will be discussed shortly.
+<b>NOTE:</b> The settings in the config.py file are used to run the app when not using the web based admin page which will be discussed shortly.<br>